 Background

 Anthropogenic climate change poses a significant challenge to global biodiversity.
 We urgently need to understand how rising average temperatures, and an increasing number of short-term extreme temperature events (Perkins-Kirkpatrick and Lewis, 2020), will affect natural populations.
 Understanding how high temperatures affect organisms can allow researchers to predict the vulnerability of species and inform conservation efforts, revealing which temperature-sensitive traits are particularly important for determining species persistence.
-Initial research focused on temperatures required to kill individuals, and it has been shown that species’ lethal temperatures correlate with the maximum temperatures species experience in the wild (Kellermann et al., 2012).
+Initial research focused on temperatures required to kill or incapacitate individuals, and it has been shown that species’ physiological temperature limits correlate with the maximum temperatures species experience in the wild (Kellermann et al., 2012).
 It has been known for around a century that high temperatures can sterilise individuals (Cowles, 1945; David et al., 2005; Young and Plough, 1926).
-Recent work has found that the temperature that sterilises over 80% of males in a species, named a species’ upper thermal fertility limit (TFL), correlate more strongly with maximum temperatures that species experience in the wild (Parratt et al., 2021; van Heerwaarden and Sgrò, 2021).
+Recent work has found that the temperature that sterilises over 80% of males in a species, named a species’ upper thermal fertility limit (TFL), correlate more strongly with maximum temperatures that species experience in the wild than lethal limits (Parratt et al., 2021; van Heerwaarden and Sgrò, 2021).
 This indicates that upper TFLs are significant determinants of current species distributions, and are therefore likely to shape population persistence as climate change progresses.

 Temperature-induced sterility occurs across a wide-variety of taxonomic groups (David et al., 2005; Hurley et al., 2018; Karaca et al., 2002; Sage et al., 2015; Walsh et al., 2019b).
-(Walsh et al., 2019b).
+Sterility is used here to describe an individual that is unable to produce viable offspring, which could be driven by one or more of the many different components of reproduction (Walsh et al., 2019b).
 A study of 43 Drosophila fruit fly species found that males from nearly half the species (19/43) are sterilised at temperatures significantly lower than temperatures required to kill them (Parratt et al., 2021).
 Male fertility generally seems more sensitive to high temperatures when directly compared with female fertility (Iossa, 2019; Sales et al., 2018; Walsh et al., 2020), although the converse is possible (Janowitz and Fischer, 2011).
 The relative sensitivity of male fertility in animals has been attributed to disruption of spermatogenesis or death of mature sperm as a result of thermal stress (Rohmer et al., 2004; Sales et al., 2018).
 Typically, the effect of temperature on fertility is measured by directly heating males, and subsequently measuring the reproductive capacity of focal males when paired with females following heat-stress (Jørgensen et al., 2006; Karaca et al., 2002; Parratt et al., 2021; Sales et al., 2018; Walsh et al., 2020; Zwoinska et al., 2020) or by measuring other traits linked to fertility (Hurley et al., 2018; Paxton et al., 2016).
 Likewise, studies measuring female fertility generally stress females prior to mating (Walsh et al., 2020; Walsh et al., 2019a), in order to isolate the effect of temperature on female reproductive physiology, such as oocytes.
 However, while it is clearly important to measure the effect of thermal stress prior to mating, the effect of high temperatures on females post-mating has been largely ignored (but see McAfee et al., 2020; Sales et al., 2018).
 This is important because sperm can spend a significant proportion of time within the female reproductive tract prior to fertilisation.